 ‘Kitchen’s older’n the house, Master Scovell says,’ Philip went on.
 ‘The fire’s even older.
 If it goes out.’
 The boy drew a finger across his throat.
 ‘That’s it.’

 At that moment the men whirling cloths all flung them down at once.
 Out tumbled a heap of bright green leaves.

 ‘Sallet board,’ Philip explained.
 ‘Nothing but leaves allowed on that.’

 Behind the sallet board, a cook was hauling down trays the size of small cartwheels from a heavy rack mounted beside a tall dresser.
-John sniffed and the aroma began to uncurl, the flavours separating on his palate, a strange sensation rasping the back of his throat.
 As John watched, he began rolling them over the floor with a call of ‘Mind yer backs!’
 Men and boys swayed aside as the rumbling disks teetered across the room to topple into a pair of waiting hands.
 A stack of pewter bowls clattered onto each tray which was carried to the far side of the kitchen.
 There an enormous hearth stretched the full width of the room.
 At one end, a long-moustached man drew slow figure-of-eights with a stirring-lathe in a pot while his stockier companion wielded a ladle.
 Fist-sized gobbets of steaming grey porridge slopped stickily into the bowls.

 ‘End of breakfast service,’ said Philip.
 ‘For us, I mean.
 Them up there are still stuffing their faces.’